 If you’re taking in a small lunch-bag or soft-sided cooler (most theme parks allow this, but check their websites for specific details), throw in some Greek yogurt and cheese sticks for quick protein boosts.
 You’ll find these items for sale at most theme parks for pretty impressive premiums over what you’ll pay at the local market.

 2. Refreshment: Fruit and veggies go a long way on a hot theme park day.
 Cut watermelon, easy-to-peel clementine oranges, grapes, strawberries, bite-size tomatoes… all of these are cool, hydrating, and really hit the mark when the heat is on.
+If your goal is to keep your kids full, yet fit, Helen Sanders of Health Ambition recommends these healthy afternoon snacks.
 For cooling power without the cooler, freeze grapes in a sealed bag and use those to keep the rest of your snacks cool through at least part of the day.

 3. Junk Food: You have to pack just a little junk food, or you won’t be able to compete with all those candy stores beckoning your children with five-dollar rice crispie treats and three-dollar Snickers bars.
 Snack-sized portions of their favorite cookies cost a little more than buying the whole package, but you skip the sugar surge (and crash) from binging on the whole box of cookies.